cdig/cd-module/README.md

 ### Project Folders

-Module [project folders](#files--folders) should live in `Dropbox/Client Projects/LunchBox Sessions/cd-modules`.
+Module project folders should live in `Dropbox/Client Projects/LunchBox Sessions/cd-modules`.
-When you're working on a project, it's safe to make a copy of the folder outside of the Dropbox, to avoid Dropbox weirdness.
+When you're working on a module, it's safe to make a copy of the project folder outside of Dropbox, if you'd prefer.
 When you're done, please make sure the Dropbox copy is up-to-date.

-Project folders in Dropbox should still include bower_components and node_modules — don't sweat the duplication.
+Module project folders in Dropbox should still have bower_components and node_modules — don't sweat the duplication.

 This is different from before — we're no longer keeping cd-module (and svg-activity) projects in Hyperzine, since they all need to be updated in lock-step by Ivan and Sean (and keeping them in Hyperzine makes this much, much harder to do).

 ### Command Line